 30. Watch a movie about New Year or Christmas.

-You can think of other tasks as well; when compiling them, be sure to take into account the hobbies of your child, because the main thing is that it is interesting for him to complete tasks from the calendar.
+You can come up with other tasks; when compiling them, be sure to take into account the hobbies of your child, because the main thing is that it is interesting for him to complete tasks from the calendar.

-We bring to your attention several useful tips to help you create a beautiful and interesting Advent calendar.
+We bring to your attention several useful tips, which will help you make a beautiful and interesting advent calendar.

 1. Stop your choice on an idea that you can implement without much difficulty.
-Make the chosen option and you can improve it for the next New Year: alter, re-arrange, add new decor elements.
-Until then, get down to building something that has time and patience.
+You will make the chosen option and you will be able to improve it by the next New Year: alter, re-register, supplement with new decorative elements.
+In the meantime, take on the creation of what you have time and patience for.

-2. There must be a riddle in the calendar.
-If you can see candy sticking out of the cells - what kind of interest can we talk about?
+2. There must be a puzzle in the calendar.
+If sticking candies are visible from the cells - what kind of interest can we talk about?
 It is important to surprise the child, to interest him.
-Sweet gifts and assignments should be nicely wrapped.
-Unpacking the package, the child will have fun.
+Sweet gifts and tasks should be beautifully packaged.
+Unpacking the package, the child will enjoy.

 3. When making a calendar, there must be a desire to create a miracle.
-Do not refer to lack of imagination and creativity...
-The main thing in this business is desire: if there is one, everything will certainly work out, and the result will delight both you and the child.
-You don't have to tackle a difficult scheme.
-Use regular white paper envelopes, clip them to the base, and decorate with ribbons.
+Do not plead lack of imagination and creativity.
+The main thing in this matter is desire: if it exists, everything will certainly work out, and the result will please both you and the child.
+It is not necessary to undertake the implementation of a difficult scheme.
+Use ordinary white paper envelopes, fasten them with clothespins to the base and decorate with ribbons.
 Draw the numbers with a marker in accordance with the color of the ribbons.
-Create beautiful calendar really simple, and it won't take much time.
+Create beautiful calendar It's really simple and takes a little time.

-5. Make your calendar with love.
-Initially, it was conceived for children, but tasks designed to be completed together can be placed in the pockets.
-Teach the kids to share treats by putting several sweets in the calendar boxes at once.
+5. Make a calendar with love.
+Initially, it was conceived for children, but tasks intended for joint execution can also be placed in the pockets.
+Teach kids how to share treats by putting several sweets in the calendar slots at once.

-Making an Advent calendar only at first glance seems difficult, in reality it is not difficult to cope with this task.
-If you want to bring the holiday closer and bring joy to your loved ones, take the time and make such a calendar.
-With the Advent calendar, the anticipation of the New Year will become much more interesting.
+Making an advent calendar seems difficult at first glance, but in reality it is not difficult to cope with this task.
+If you want to bring the holiday closer and give joy to loved ones, take the time and make such a calendar.
+With the advent calendar, waiting for the New Year will become much more interesting.

-Reconsider the proposed pictures, photos or come up with your own options for embodiment.
+Review once again the proposed pictures, photos or come up with your own embodiments.
 You will enjoy the creative process, and the kids will enjoy the interesting tasks and presents contained in the calendar.

 Video

-See the video below for more ideas on how to create New Year's advent calendars for children:
+See the video below for more ideas for creating New Year's advent calendars for kids:

-Which you can do with your own hands, to all dreamer parents who like to create an atmosphere of magic and celebration for their children.
-Of all the festive preparations, the New Year's waiting calendar for children has a special place - the cutest decoration of the festive house.
+Which you can do with your own hands, to all dreamer parents who love to create an atmosphere of magic and celebration for their children.
+Of all the holiday preparations, the New Year's waiting calendar for children stands in a special place - the cutest decoration of the holiday home.

 30 DIY Advent Calendar Ideas

-Since the waiting calendar came to us from Catholic countries, traditionally the Advent calendar for children consists of 24 postcards or cardboard houses with gifts, according to the number of days left before Catholic Christmas from December 1.
+Since the waiting calendar came to us from Catholic countries, the traditional advent calendar for children consists of 24 postcards or cardboard houses with gifts, according to the number of days left until Catholic Christmas on December 1.

-But since we are counting down to the New Year, then your Advent calendar can consist of 31 cards (now bags, sachets, parcels, pouches, pockets, mittens and everything that your imagination allows) or 24, as in the traditional calendar are also used expectations, just give it to the child not on the first of December, but a few days later.
+But since we are counting down to the New Year, your Advent calendar can consist of 31 cards (bags, bags, bundles, bags, pockets, mittens and whatever your imagination allows) or 24, as in the traditional calendar expectations, just give it to the child not on the first of December, but a few days later.

-Another reason to make a do-it-yourself waiting calendar this year is to teach your child how to use the calendar and count.
+Another reason to make your own waiting calendar this year is to teach your child how to use the calendar and count.

-All you need to make an Advent calendar like this is paper bags, stencils, a beautiful ribbon, and small gifts for children.
-As gifts, there can be various sweets (gingerbread, candy, marshmallows or marshmallows), postcards or stickers, small toys or figurines (children love to do something with their own hands, and not just receive ready-made gifts).
+All you need to make this advent calendar is paper bags, stencils, a beautiful ribbon, and small gifts for children.
+Gifts can be various sweets (gingerbread, candies, marshmallows or marshmallows), postcards or stickers, small toys or figurines (children love to do something with their own hands, and not just receive ready-made gifts).

 Advent calendar for kids from boxes

-For this advent calendar, all the cardboard boxes that can be found in the house will come in handy, even cardboard tubes from paper towels.
-After all, gifts to children in the New Year's calendar do not have to be big.
-It can be an eraser or a funny pen with a New Year's print, new colored pencils with your favorite cartoon characters on the package, which, by the way, can also be made by hand.
+For this advent calendar, everyone will come in handy carton boxes that can be found in the house, even cardboard tubes from paper towels.
+After all, gifts for children in the New Year's waiting calendar do not have to be large.
+It could be an eraser or funny pen with a New Year's print, new colored pencils with your favorite cartoon characters on the packaging, which, by the way, can also be made by hand.

-If you do not have jewelry boxes, then you can make cardboard boxes for the Advent calendar with your own hands here, for example.
+If you don’t have jewelry boxes, then you can make do-it-yourself cardboard boxes for the advent calendar using this one, for example.

-This is an excellent solution for the New Year's waiting calendar if you decide to give your child postcards, certificates for purchases and master classes, tickets to New Year's shows or photos with the brightest events of the past year.
+This is a great solution for a New Year's waiting calendar if you decide to give your child postcards, certificates for purchases and master classes, tickets for New Year's shows or photos of the brightest events of the past year.

 Advent calendar with riddles

-On each piece of the New Year's waiting calendar, write the place where the gift is hidden or that you need to guess in order to receive a prize.
-The kids love quests and riddles.
+On each sheet of the New Year's waiting calendar, write the place where the gift is hidden or which you need to guess in order to receive a prize.
+Kids love quests and puzzles.

 Advent calendar - Christmas town